 What is non-medical home care and why do you offer it?

 Non-medical home care is basically household management and personal assistant duties.
-This could include light housekeeping, cooking, running errands, companionship, escorting, personal assistant (mail, phone calls, setting up appointments), advocacy and any other service not requiring the nursing skills and training of our health care practitioners.
+This could include cooking, running errands, companionship, escorting, personal assistant (mail, phone calls, setting up appointments), advocacy and any other service not requiring the nursing skills and training of our health care practitioners.
 We offer these services because they could make the difference of whether the client stays at home or goes into a long term care facility.

 Can you come to my home and provide me with lunch?

 Home to the End does have a minimum of 2 hours we have to charge a client for each house call.
-We can provide you with lunch and fill in those 2 hours we need to charge with other services such as companionship, light housekeeping, bulk cooking for future heat-and-serve meals, or run an errand.
+We can provide you with lunch and fill in those 2 hours we need to charge with other services such as companionship, bulk cooking for future heat-and-serve meals, or run an errand.

 I’m a bit stiff from a fall.
 Can someone be around for 24 hours or so?

 This is one of those times when there is an exception to the 2 to 4 day wait for services.
 If we have qualified staff available, we’ll try to provide this service promptly.
 Call us and we’ll let you know almost right away.

 Services are available as requested: day, evening and night shifts, including weekends and stat holidays.
 There are certain times of day that are very busy and immediate assistance may not be provided.
 This is why we require a 2 to 4 day notice.

 The easiest and quickest way is to call us at (778) 212-4046 and book one!
 Also, visit our Services page for details.

 We’ll make services available to you as soon as possible.
 Once the paperwork is done, the time factor depends on the service requested and matching you up with a Health Care Aide/Worker or Home Support Assistant that meets your needs.
 Our goal is to get these services to you in 2 to 4 days; sometimes sooner.